rafaelsgirao/gammastep/README.md

 check for this case varies by desktop environment.
 For example, in GNOME the location services can be toggled in Settings > Privacy > Location Services.

-If this is not the case, it is possible that Redshift has been improperly installed or not been given the required permissions to obtain location updates from a system administrator.
+If this is not the case, it is possible that the program has been improperly installed or not been given the required permissions to obtain location updates from a system administrator.
 See https://github.com/jonls/redshift/issues/318 for further discussion on this issue.

-**Why doesn't Redshift work on my Chromebook/Raspberry Pi?**
+**Why doesn't this work on my Chromebook/Raspberry Pi?**

 Certain video drivers do not support adjustable gamma ramps.
-In some cases Redshift will fail with an error message, but other drivers silently ignore adjustments to the gamma ramp.
+In some cases the program will fail with an error message, but other drivers silently ignore adjustments to the gamma ramp.

-**Why doesn't Redshift change the backlight when I use the brightness option?**
+**Why doesn't the backlight change when I use the brightness option?**

-Redshift has a brightness adjustment setting but it does not work the way most people might expect.
+There is a brightness adjustment setting but it does not work the way most people might expect.
 In fact it is a fake brightness adjustment obtained by manipulating the gamma ramps which means that it does not reduce the backlight of the screen.
 Preferably only use it if your normal backlight adjustment is too coarse-grained.

-**Why doesn't Redshift work on Wayland (e.g. Fedora 25)?**

-The Wayland protocol does not support Redshift.
-There is currently no way for Redshift to adjust the color temperature in Wayland.

-**Why doesn't Redshift work on Ubuntu with Mir enabled?**
+**Why doesn't this work with Wayland compositors like Mutter, KWin, Mir, and Enlightenment?**

-Mir does not support Redshift.
+This program supports the wlroots protocol for gamma adjustments, but several Wayland compositors do not support this protocol.
+GNOME and KDE have their own built-in mechanisms for adjusting color temperature on Wayland.

 **The redness effect is applied during the day instead of at night.
 Why?**